openstack/keystone-specs/specs/keystone/ongoing/role-check-from-middleware.rst

 ====================

   *  new APIs
-  *  initialization and managment of the role_api values
+  *  initialization and management of the role_api values
   *  upgrade procedures
   *  creating trusts, oauth, and role assignments based on least privilege